 - Reservations must be made through the Marin Council Service Center.
-Reservations are confirmed when the required deposit and all forms have been received at the Council office. - 2) Once reservations have been confirmed, the unit leader must call the Camp Ranger (530-333-7741) at least three days in advance to confirm approximate arrival time and advise the number of vehicles arriving.
-At this time, the leader will learn of any changes to the camp's facilities and access based on seasonal weather conditions.
+Reservations are confirmed when the required deposit and all forms have been received at the Council office. - Once reservations have been confirmed, the unit leader should call the Camp Ranger (530-333-7741) at least three (3) days in advance to confirm approximate arrival time and advise the number of vehicles arriving.
+At this time, the leader will learn of any changes to the camp's facilities and access based on seasonal weather conditions. - Six-to-twelve hours before departing home, the leader must call the Camp Ranger again to learn the most current local weather conditions at camp and the surrounding area.
+Weather in the Sierra can change rapidly and without warning.
+When the Ranger deems it necessary due to safety concerns, the camp can be closed for impending or ongoing extreme weather.

-- 3) Six-to-twelve hours before departing home, the leader must call the Camp Ranger (530-333-7741) to learn the most current local weather conditions at camp and the general area.
-Weather in the Sierras can change without warning.
-When the Ranger deems it necessary due to safety concerns, the camp can be closed if there are impending or ongoing extreme weather events.
-CalTrans road information can be checked online or by calling 800-427-7623.
+- 4) CalTrans road information can be checked online or by calling 800-427-7623.
 Use common sense and check the current local weather reports before leaving.
 Type the camp zip code (95715) into your favorite weather website to check forecast conditions.
 The camp is at about 5400ft elevation, so use this altitude to determine if there will be rain or snow.
-Don't use this information to decide whether or not to bring chains; always bring them! - 4) Schedule vehicle arrivals and departures from camp so that there is two-deep adult leadership onsite at all times.
+Don't use this information to decide whether or not to bring chains; always bring them! - 5) Schedule vehicle arrivals and departures from camp so that there is two-deep adult leadership onsite at all times.